PioneerHacks2018/Pioneer-Hacks-2018-Website/README.md

-# Pioneer Hacks 2018 Website
+This is the official website for Pioneer Hacks 2018

+~ Cupertino Tinovation
+ - Developed by Sreehari RamMohan
+ - Graphics by Michelle Pan